 - Cocktail Connections

-Held each second Tuesday of the month, this is a fun, informal happy hour at CHOP Bar.
-Women’s Group members celebrating their birthday during the month receive a free glass of wine or beer.
+Held on the second Tuesday of the month, this is a fun, informal happy hour with complimentary appetizers at Traders' Bar.
+New Women’s Group members and those celebrating their birthdays during the month receive a complimentary glass of happy hour wine or beer.

 Tokyo: Here & Now

-A two-day orientation program held each spring and fall, Tokyo: Here & Now features explanations on dealing with healthcare and emergencies, adjusting to a new culture, appreciating Japanese customs and cuisine, and more.
-The perfect primer for new arrivals.
+A comprehensive two-day orientation program held each fall, Tokyo: Here & Now features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.

-The Women's Group organizes an annual calendar of fun and educational tours, from day trips to local cultural spots to multiday excursions farther afield.
+The Women's Group organizes an annual calendar of fun and educational tours, from day trips to overnight excursions.

 Women's Group members enjoy advanced registration and discounted tour fees.